arashl1364/BFMediate/README.md

 ```

 Baron & Kenny (1986) and bootstrapping methods both reject full mediation and even though the indirect effect is significant, we cannot rule out alternative models.
-The Bayes factor of the simple model shows strong evidence against full mediation too.
+Also the Bayes factor of the simple model shows strong evidence against full mediation.

 ##  Estimating a latent variable model